md-zaman/docker-learning/mosh-notes.md

 10. Container:
-    A container is a process.
-But is it a special kind of process which has its own filesystem.
+    A container is a **process**.
+But is it a ***special*** kind of process which has its own **filesystem**.

     Google Gemini:
     A Docker container, building on the image analogy, is the cooked pizza from the Docker image recipe.
 Here's a breakdown:

-    - Executable Instance: A container is a running instance of a Docker image.
+    - `Executable Instance`: A container is a running instance of a Docker.
 It's the actual application or service you want to deploy.
-    - Isolated Environment: Each container runs in its own isolated space, sharing the operating system kernel with other containers but keeping applications separate.
+    - `Isolated Environment`: Each container runs in its own isolated space, sharing the operating system kernel with other containers but keeping applications separate.
-    - Lightweight & Portable: Containers are lightweight and efficient because they share the kernel.
-This also makes them portable and able to run consistently across different environments.
+    - `Lightweight & Portable`: Containers are lightweight and efficient because they share the kernel.
+This also makes them portable and able to run consistently across environments.
-    - Dynamic: Unlike the image, a container can be modified while running.
+    - `Dynamic`: Unlike the image, a container can be modified while running.
 You can add files, install additional software, or change configurations.

 6. docker images
     or (alternate command)